ahaan1984/rl-car/README.md

 # Autonomous Racing AI

-This project implements an autonomous car racing AI using deep reinforcement learning.
+This project implements a simulation of autonomous car AI using deep reinforcement learning.
 The AI agent learns to navigate a procedurally generated racetrack using a spatially aware neural network.

 ## Features
 - Procedural track generation using convex hulls and splines